ojuuji/rbmerge/docs/readme.md

 This will load a table with all your parts.

-Save it to a file, and when saving select "HTML Only" (available in all major browsers).
+Save it to a file, and, when saving, select "HTML Only" (available in all major browsers).
 Now open saved HTML file in a text editor and add this line before closing `</body>` tag (for the info, `'+'` (plus) sign at the beginning of the line is used for highlighting and should not be added to the file):

 ```diff
  <script type="text/javascript" src="https://rebrickable.com/static/plugins/jquery/jquery-3.5.1.min.js"></script>